 Nursing and Midwifery

-The academic and research staff within the school are all registered nurses and midwives with designated link areas in practice, which enables them to keep in contact with students and staff when on clinical placements.
+Most of our academic and research staff within the school are registered nurses and midwives with designated link areas in practice, which enables them to keep in contact with students and staff when on clinical placements.
 Some of the teaching team participate in new nursing and midwifery initiatives, whilst others are undertaking PhD research projects or writing textbooks with a good national reputation.

 Preparing for caring

-Nurses are in a unique position within the health care provision, and can work in a wide variety of settings.
-It involves caring for individuals, families and communities in order to maintain levels of good health.
+Nursing Nurses are in a unique position within the healthcare provision, and can work in a wide variety of settings.
+Nursing involves caring for individuals, families and communities in order to maintain levels of good health.

-A midwife is a health professional who supports women during pregnancy labour and the postnatal period as an autonomous practitioner..
+Midwifery A midwife is a health professional who supports women during pregnancy labour and the postnatal period as an autonomous practitioner.
 Pregnancy and birth are unique experiences, and a mother always remembers her midwife.
-DMU run a number of programmes and modules at undergraduate and postgraduate level which support the midwife in her practice.
+DMU runs a number of programmes and modules at undergraduate and postgraduate level which support the midwife in her practice.

-This provision has been developed through the University's partnerships with the Health Education East Midlands Local Education Training Board and colleagues from a wide range of specialities within the acute, primary care and independent healthcare sectors.
+Learning Beyond Registration This provision has been developed through the university's partnerships with the Health Education East Midlands Local Education Training Board and colleagues from a wide range of specialities within the acute, primary care and independent healthcare sectors.